-2. Gains from the alienation of shares or comparable interests in a company, the assets of which consist wholly or principally of immovable property, may be taxed in the Contracting State in which the assets or the principal assets of the company are situated.
+2. Gains from the alienation of shares or comparable interests, other than shares quoted on an approved stock exchange, in a company the assets of which consist directly or indirectly principally of immovable property situated in a Contracting State may be taxed in that State.